 Table~\ref{tab:M1M1ppM7} shows the benefit of training with samples that are sampled from challenging proofs.
-The first row of the table summarizes the total number of samples available in $T_1$ used to train $M_1$ and $Q$, the total number of samples in $T_{2-7}$ used to train incrementally up to $M_7$, and the total proofs in the 10,000 sample GitHub test dataset $K_t$ found by the models $M_1$, $Q$ and $M_7$.
+The first row of the table summarizes the total number of samples available in $T_1$ used to train $M_1$ and $Q$, the total number of samples in $T_{2-7}$ used to train incrementally up to $M_7$, and the total proofs in the 10,000 sample GitHub test dataset $Optim_{test}$ found by the models $M_1$, $Q$ and $M_7$.
 For example, in the upper right corner we show that there were 9,688 (out of 10,000) GitHub program pairs for which proofs were found by the best model $M_7$.
 Different subsets of these 9,688 proofs are shown in later rows regarding the rewrite rules needed to prove the GitHub program compilation cases.
 The 2nd-4th rows introduce the mechanism through which self-supervised sample selection most benefits the model.
+These rows summarize the number of proofs in which at least one step used the given rewrite rule and, hence, the rows can give an indication about how well each model has learned to apply the given rule in multistep proofs.
 For the \texttt{Rename} rewrite rule, we see that, of the 9,688 samples proven equal by $M_7$, 6,315 of them used \texttt{Rename} for at least one step, but $M_1$ only used \texttt{Rename} in 2,591 of its proofs (less than half of the $M_7$ usage).
-We can see that from the $T_1$ and $T_{2-7}$ columns that self-supervised selection recognized that $M_1$ was weak in this area (implying searches with $I_e$ rarely found the proof) but was able to augment the training data with more samples using the \texttt{Rename} rule (implying searches with $I_h$ were able to provide example successes).
+We can see that from the $T_1$ and $T_{2-7}$ columns that self-supervised selection recognized that $M_1$ was weak in this area (implying searches with $i_{easy}$ rarely found the proof) but was able to augment the training data with more samples using the \texttt{Rename} rule (implying searches with $i_{hard}$ were able to provide example successes).
 We can see that model $Q$, which continued training only with $T_1$ samples, did not learn this rule as well as $M_7$.